nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-Usually annotations should be collected in the initialize method.
+Annotations should be collected in the initialize method.
 The configure method is called after the start method and before the Guice injector is created.

 ### Dynamic Bundle Deployment